bugsbugsbux/jjj/README.md

 monad           loadd   like load but print each line before executing monad           require like load but only if was not loaded already
 ```

+#### Abbreviations:

+- x                 ... left arg (in modifiers: of created entity)
+- y                 ... right arg (in modifiers: of created entity)
+- u                 ... left arg of modifier, indicates it is a verb
+- v                 ... right arg of modifier, indicates it is a verb
+- m                 ... left arg of modifier, indicates it is a noun
+- n                 ... right arg of modifier, indicates it is a noun
+- fn                ... function
+- arg/s             ... argument/s
+- esc               ... escape
+- elem/s            ... element/s
+- dim/s             ... dimension/s
+- docs              ... documentation
+- excl              ... excluding